-We monitor attendance carefully and address poor or irregular attendance without delay.
 We will always follow up with parents/carers when pupils are not at school.

 Pastoral leads meet regularly to review absence and liaise with pupils and families where absence from education is a matter of concern.
 In recent years, absence has often been linked with anxiety (school refusal) where timely, considered and compassionate plans can be required.